smartiniOnGitHub/buoi/README.md

 Distribution
 ============

-buoi-<release>.zip for the binary distribution
+buoi-release-number.zip for the binary distribution

 Dependencies